• Geotechnics

 The Silvertown Tunnel (STT) is a new, approximately 1.4 km long twin bore TBM road tunnel located in East London crossing beneath the River Thames.
-It will connect the Greenwich Peninsula to Silvertown.
+It connects the Greenwich Peninsula to Silvertown.

-The main tunnels will be constructed as twin-bore TBM tunnels which are connected by 7 No. cross passages.
+The main tunnels was constructed as twin-bore TBM tunnels which are connected by 7 No. cross passages.

 The alignment for the tunnels and cross passages passes through Made Ground, Alluvium, River Terrace deposits, London Clay, Harwich Formation, and Lambeth Group sediments.

-The cross passages are planned to be built using sprayed concrete as primary lining followed by waterproofing and reinforced concrete for permanent tunnel support.
-CPs 2 to 6 will be constructed using ground freezing for temporary ground stabilisation.
-CP1 will be built in treated ground (soft piles) while CP 7 will be built using groundwater depressurisation for the Lambeth Group sediments.
+The cross passages were built using sprayed concrete as primary lining followed by waterproofing and reinforced concrete for permanent tunnel support.
+CPs 2 to 6 was constructed using ground freezing for temporary ground stabilisation.
+CP1 was built in treated ground (soft piles) while CP 7 will be built using groundwater depressurisation for the Lambeth Group sediments.

-Gall Zeidler Consultants are responsible for the developed and detailed design of the special TBM segments for the CP openings, ground freezing and cross passage design.
+Gall Zeidler Consultants was responsible for the developed and detailed design of the special TBM segments for the CP openings, ground freezing and cross passage design.

 London, UK